 The Institute furthers research, graduate-level education, and scholarly exchange in economic development and public policy.
-It serves as a focal point for Indiana University's contributions to economic development and coordinates faculty research and seminars.
-It also offers courses and workshops and is a frequent conference sponsor.
-One of the key programs managed by the Institute is the Ameritech Fellowship Program, which supports several regional policy research projects directed by University faculty members.
+It serves as a focal point for Indiana University's contributions to economic development and coordinates faculty research and seminars,offers courses and workshops, and is a frequent conference sponsor.
+One of its key programs is the Ameritech Fellowship Program, which supports several regional policy research projects directed by university faculty members.

-Transportation Research Center (TRC)
+Transportation Research Center

 Business/SPEA Information Commons

-Other affiliated centers
+Other affiliated centers: